 The presence of other medical problems may affect the use of enfuvirtide.
 Make sure you tell your doctor if you have any other medical problems, especially:

-enfuvirtide comes as a powder that must be mixed with a special liquid before using.
+Enfuvirtide comes as a powder that must be mixed with sterile water before using.
 Use the sterile water that came with your medicine to prepare it.
 Do not shake the medicine after adding the water.
 Gently tap the vial for 10 seconds and then roll it between your hands to avoid foaming.
 Wait for the powdered medicine to completely dissolve in the water before using it.
 This may take up to 45 minutes.
-Before using the medicine, make sure the solution is clear, colorless, and without bubbles .
+Before using the medicine, make sure the solution is clear, colorless, has no bubbles or particles in it.

 It is important to take enfuvirtide as part of a combination treatment.
 Be sure to take all the medicines your doctor has prescribed for you, including enfuvirtide.